Behavior and training

 Departure cues and pre-departure anxiety

 Jindos learn your departure routine quickly.
-Picking up keys, putting on shoes, grabbing a bag — these actions become predictors of abandonment.
+Picking up keys, putting on shoes, grabbing a bag — these actions become predictors of your absence.
 Some dogs start showing stress before you even leave.

 A simple way to reduce this: occasionally perform departure cues without leaving.
 Put on your shoes, then sit back down.
 Pick up your keys, then make coffee.
 Over time, these cues lose their predictive power and the dog's stress response decreases.